eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 -  The **Rate** and frequency at which data is written.
 This is specified through the [R[Hz]] option.
 The default rate is "as fast as possible".
-Which means, in **pub** mode, instead of trying to reach a certain rate, it just pushes data as hard as it can.
+This means, in **pub** mode, instead of trying to reach a certain rate, it just pushes data as hard as it can.

 -  The **Size** of the data that is exchanged.
 This is specified through the [Size S] option.
 The size is "as small as possible" by default, depending on the size of the topic it defaults to.
--  The **Burst Size** , defines the number of data samples that are issued together in as a batch.
+-  The **Burst Size** , defines the number of data samples issued together as a batch.
    This parameter is defined by the [Burst N] option.
 The default size for burst is 1.
    It doesn't make much difference when going "as fast as possible", and it only applies to the **pub** mode.
 -  The triggering mode by default is *listener* for the **ping** , **pong** and **sub** mode.